justinmimbs/elm-date-extra/README.md

   (Date.ceiling Month date) -- <1 January 2000>
 -- [<6 December 1999>, <13 December 1999>, <20 December 1999>, <27 December 1999>]
 ```

-## Date.Extract

-This module provides additional extractions to those available in the
-core `Date` library.

-## Date.Facts

-This module contains basic date information, like functions to convert between
-`Date.Month` values and month numbers as integers.